 Prime Minister Kishida aims to boost yearly investment in startups and the number of unicorns 10-times each by 2027, under his “new capitalism” economic policy.
-It is an admirable goal, but one which cannot be reached alone by pumping more money into startups.

 Enjoyed reading this Richard and let's hope for more independent incubators and VC's that will support the abundant creativity in Japan.
 I agree wholeheartedly that the government should "stay out of the way," and perhaps politicians and government agencies should stand back and learn from the innovators.
 And as an optimist I am confident that the new working arrangements brought about by the pandemic have irreversibly rendered obsolete the lazy middle managers at large Japanese corporations.
 They may soon be replaced by productivity-enhancing AI and software that will be created by the new start-ups in Japan.